Health and Safety Guidelines At Nature’s Gift

 • Family Travel Overseas-- A child should remain at home if they or a family member has traveled overseas within the past two (2) weeks.

-• If a child experiences flu like symptoms, the child may return 10 days after symptoms disappear
+• If a child experiences flu like symptoms and fever, the child may return to school after symptoms disappear.

 • For the safety and well being of all the children at school, a doctor’s clearance letter is required to return to preschool if the child has any of the above symptoms.